 The United Nations Education Scientific and Cultural Organization (UNESCO) is a designation protecting the cultural heritage of places and monuments around the world.
 There are even intangible UNESCO designations such as Vienna’s coffee house culture.

 A key aspect of UNESCO is that it helps to foster appreciation for a people’s culture and heritage, and it supports awareness and conservation.

 Budapest is one of Europe’s most romantic cities.
-The mix of architectural styles, broad city streets, and the many bridges crossing the Danube River create an Old World atmosphere that feels as if you’ve traveled back in time.
+The mix of architectural styles, broad city streets, and the many bridges crossing the Danube River create an old-world atmosphere that feels as if you’ve traveled back in time.
 And, in November 2020, Conde Nast Traveler included the banks of the Danube in Budapest in its list as one of the most beautiful UNESCO World Heritage Sites.

 There are three main districts designated UNESCO Cultural Heritage Sites in Budapest: Buda Castle Hill, the banks of the Danube River, and Andrassy Avenue.
-The Danube divides the city with Buda Castle Hill on the west side and Andrassy Avenue on the east side.
-The most beautiful views are along the river and from Buda Castle Hill.
+The Danube River divides the city with Buda Castle Hill on the west side and Andrassy Avenue on the east side.
+The most beautiful views are anywhere along the river and from Buda Castle Hill.

 1. Buda Castle Hill

 Buda, on the west bank, is the older part of the city, perched about 500 meters above the river.
 It is less populated and there is a wonderful mix of medieval, Baroque, and 19th-century architecture.
 The Buda Castle was built in 1265, but later buildings were added during the Baroque period.
 In the past, the castle complex was the home of Hungarian kings.
 Today, it houses the Hungarian National Gallery.